erosten/Bengal/README.md

+# Bengal Bench

+Benchmarked somewhere inbetween v0.03 and v0.04 to establish a point to improve from

 # Bengal v0.03

 Bengal is a traditional chess engine, written in Python.
 The goal of this project is to see how far a chess engine written in Python can really go.